ludlovian/scrapie/README.md

 ### .close
 You don't need to call it, but you can if it gives a sense of closure.

-### .path / .depth
+### .parents / .path / .depth
-The is maintained during parsing as the list of tags that get you back to the top.

-E.g. `['html', 'body', 'table', 'tr', 'td', 'a']`

-And `.depth` is simply the path length.
+The list of parent tags is maintained during parsing, and available in three forms.

+The array of opening tags that got you here is in `.parents` (with root being at index 0).
+The string of types is available as `.path`, and the length of either of these arrays is at `.depth`

-The parser intelligently copes with tags that neither have a mathcing close, nor are markerd as self closing.
+The parser intelligently copes with tags that neither have a matching close, nor are marked as self closing.
 Usually these are things like `<p>`, `<br>` or `<img>`.
-When it encounters the next closing tag, it pops off enough elements from the path stack to make it match.
+When it encounters the next closing tag, it pops off enough elements from the stack to make it match.

 ### hook(fn, ctx)
 The guts of it.